 World Suicide Prevention Day - 9/10/20

-In honor of World Suicide Prevention Day our Coalition is sponsoring a free film viewing.
-On September 10 at Noon we will show the film "Scattering CJ" Click here for more information
+In honor of World Suicide Prevention Day our Coalition sponsored a viewing of the film "Scattering CJ" Click here for more information

 Long Island Crisis Center Walk 9/26/20

 Long Island Crisis Center's 12th annual "Let’s Walk, Let’s Talk . . .
 Stepping Together to Prevent Suicide Walk" is going virtual due to the impact of COVID-19.
 Instead of gathering on the Long Beach Boardwalk, we will be hosted a livestream event!
 All you have to do is register to attend, and then tune in with us online on September 26 from 11:00 am – 12 noon.
 We promise that our Virtual Walk will be just as exciting and inspirational as our previous walks!

 Visit: Longislandcrisiscenter.org/thewalk for more information.

 Lindenhurst nonprofit gets $1.5M federal grant to aid anti-drug efforts in Babylon Town